Zag-Research/Zag-Smalltalk/Documentation/Hacking.md

 ```
 zig test -freference-trace primitives.zig
 ```
 Edit the code in an editor of your choice.
+Run `zig fmt .` before committing zig code (not necessarily our favourite formatting, but it keeps it consistent, and `zig fmt` adjusts for `zig` syntax changes).

 ## Smalltalk